mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

    echo "✅ Kinesis Data Stream created: ${STREAM_NAME}"
    ```

+   The stream is now active and ready to receive data.
+Kinesis provides built-in durability by storing data across multiple availability zones and maintaining data for 24 hours by default (configurable up to one year).

 2. **Create a DynamoDB Table for Processed Events**:

+   DynamoDB provides single-digit millisecond latency for data access, making it ideal for storing processed events that need to be quickly retrieved by applications.
+The composite key design enables efficient queries by user and time range.

    ```bash
    # Create DynamoDB table with partition key and sort key